Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

     - How to map language to VSA.
     - How to map questions to transformations.
 - NEF doesn’t rely on learning to construct model networks but learning is a property of cognition.
-- Induction: generating new rules from a few examples.
+- *Induction*: generating new rules from a few examples.
 - E.g. Since the Sun has risen every day for all of my life, I infer that the Sun will rise tomorrow.
 - In SPA, induction is the same as finding a transformation that works for several examples.
 - One way of finding a transformation is to use a set of example transformations and then apply them to the examples.
 Then minimize the error between the examples and the transformations.